kevin-pek/cs3245/hw4/README.txt

 - These scores are then added to the list of document scores and passed to the total_score function, where the weighted total score is calculated.

+TOTAL SCORE CALCULATION:
+- We place a heavier emphasis of the score of the title as these are more specific and contain more information than words in the content.
+- A bonus score is also added based on the importance of the court, and we decided to place a heavier emphasis on Singapore cases due to the nature of Intellex being a Singapore company, with their product likely targeted towards Singapore's market.
+- We also award more scores if the document contains any citation, date, or year from the query, as if these fields exist in the query, it is likely that the user expect to see results from a specific year or date, or is querying with the unique citation number of the case.

 QUERY REFINEMENT:
 - Query refinement in our system is designed to enhance the effectiveness and relevance of the search results by modifying the original query based on additional insights derived from initial results or through semantic expansion techniques.

+Query Expansion
 - We implemented query expansion using the wordnet module from NLTK.
 This method broadens the query to include semantically related terms like synonyms, hypernyms, and hyponyms.
 It captures a wider array of relevant documents that might not have been retrieved otherwise.

+Pseudo Relevance Feedback
 - We also implemented relevance feedback by taking the top-k most frequent terms of the top-k documents with the highest scores.
 The system refines the query based on simulated user feedback from initial results.
 The system adds key terms from these